 - Why are we choosing this thing to focus our efforts on?
 We want to increase our overall participation for Senior Dining.
 We also want to provide a variety of food choices to our participants. - Why do we believe this particular effort will make things better?
-This will provide individuals with additional options for meals, additional options for social connectedness as well as an opportunity to try foods they may not otherwise have access to. - 4.
-How do we think this leads to people being better off? - 5.
+This will provide individuals with additional options for meals, additional options for social connectedness as well as an opportunity to try foods they may not otherwise have access to. - 3.
+How do we think this leads to people being better off?
+It leads to more opportunity for individuals to socialize, meet new people and experience new foods.
+This helps provide opportunities that weren't once available. - 4.
 How will we know that when we're done with this effort?
-This will be an ongoing effort and a project we will want to maintain as a regular part of our Nutrition Program.
-Overall we anticipate additional participants and meals served with these extra meal sites and additional food choice options. - 6.
+This will be an ongoing effort and a project we will want to maintain as a regular part of our Nutrition

+- Program.
+Overall, we anticipate additional participants and meals served with these extra meal sites and additional food choice options. - 5.
 How will we know whether anyone is better off because of this effort?
 Increase participation in our Nutrition Program will allow more individuals earlier access to the ADRC.
 It will provide additional opportunity to reduce social isolation as well as extra support for nutritional support.
 We will know this based on increased numbers in participation and overall nutrition survey scores indicating satisfaction with the program.